mattvenn/multi_project_tools/README.md

 * put tool command that generated config into the readme
 * put gds image into the readme
 * test with vga_clock - as it uses .hex files. will probably break the include system
-* template repository with everything in the right place and a default yaml
-* fetch projects from a git ref
 * check license in projects
 * one of the tests make a results.xml in local directory
-* tries to use caravel/openlane/user_project_wrapper/macros/{gds|lef} which are things I do but not part of caravel